Fauna: Meiofauna

 size, larger than microfauna but smaller than macrofauna, rather than a taxonomic grouping.
 One environment for meiofauna is between grains of damp sand (see Mystacocarida).

-In practice these are metazoan animals that can pass unharmed through a 0.5 1 mm mesh but will be retained by a 30–45 μm mesh, but the exact dimensions will vary from researcher to researcher.
+In practice these are metazoan animals that can pass unharmed through a 0.5–1 mm mesh but will be retained by a 30–45 μm mesh, but the exact dimensions will vary from researcher to researcher.
 Whether an organism passes through a 1 mm mesh also depends upon whether it is alive or dead at the time of sorting.

 Mesofauna

 Mesofauna are macroscopic soil animals such as arthropods or nematodes.
 Mesofauna are extremely diverse; considering just the springtails (Collembola), as of 1998, approximately 6,500 species had been identified.

 Microfauna

 Microfauna are microscopic or very small animals (usually including protozoans and very small animals such as rotifers).
-To qualify as microfauna, an organism must exhibit animal-like characteristics, as opposed to microflora, which are more plant-like.
+To qualify as part of the microfauna, an organism must exhibit animal-like characteristics, as opposed to microflora, which are more plant-like.